allegations0/foc/docs/update/readme_1_7.md

 Zerutti,
 anonymouse21212,
 mynameis123,
-- Coders:
+- **Coders**:
 Arkerthan,
 Naraden,
 alarmedcat,
 sssk
-- Artists: This game borrows many artworks whose artists have kindly released them under sufficiently permissive licenses, allowing them to be used in this game.
+- **Artists**: This game borrows many artworks whose artists have kindly released them under sufficiently permissive licenses, allowing them to be used in this game.
 Please see the in-game `(Artist Credits)` for their full list as well as the licenses, for there are simply too many of them to list here!
-- Others:
+- **Others**:
 AbleCharlie,
 Anu,
 ChristianS,